trampgeek/jobe/README.md

 NOTE: a video walkthrough of the process of setting up a Jobe server on a DigitalOcean droplet is [here](https://www.youtube.com/watch?v=dGpnQpLnERw).

-Installation on Ubuntu 16.04 systems should be straightforward but installation on other flavours of Linux or on systems with non-standard configurations may require
+Installation on Ubuntu 18.04 systems should be straightforward but installation on other flavours of Linux or on systems with non-standard configurations may require
 Linux administrator skills.

-A possible alternative approach if things go wrong is to try the experimental [JobeInABox](https://hub.docker.com/r/trampgeek/jobeinabox/) Docker image, which should be runnable with a single terminal command on any Linux system that has docker installed.
-Thanks to David Bowes (UHerts) for most of the work on this.
+An alternative approach, and probably the simplest way to get up and running, is to use the [JobeInABox](https://hub.docker.com/r/trampgeek/jobeinabox/) Docker image, which should be runnable with a single terminal command on any Linux system that has docker installed.
+Thanks to David Bowes for the initial work on this.
-Please be aware that it is still experimental and hasn't been used in production by the author.
+Please be aware that while this Docker image has been around for a couple of years and no significant issues have been reported the developer has not himself used it in a production environment.
 Feedback is welcomed.

 Jobe runs only on Linux, which must have the Apache web server installed and running.
 PHP must have been compiled with the System V